Using FPGA Data Capture to debug a design.

 - datacapture.m.
 Script to acquire data directly from MATLAB commands.

-Before execute the script, we have to add all FPGA Data Capture IP files to the project, by adding the next lines to the script.
+Before executing the script, we have to add all FPGA Data Capture IP files to the project, by adding the next lines to the script.
 First, we will define the path to the Verilog files:

 set projectDir ../../projectset projectName eclypsez7_fir_plnx_2020.1 set bdName eclypsez7_fir_bd set srdDir ../../src set xdcDir ../../xdc set memDir ../../memory_content set bdDir ../../script/2020.1/bd set dtDir ../../../hdlsrc_datacapture